sovrynn/ecdo/3-MONITORING-PRESENT-ROTATION/date-and-triggers/README.md

-# Triggers
+# Date and Triggers

-This folder is for investigating potential triggers for the S1 -> S2 rotation.
+This folder is for predicting the date of the impending ECDO, along with potential triggers for it.

+## Timeframe Speculation

+Possible destabilization began around 1973 (Reference Ethical Skeptic thesis).

+Nobulart prediction: Worst case S1 -> S2 as early as mid-2030, with S2 -> S1 in 2042/3.

 ## Possible Triggers